-All in all, as ECLAC predicted in 2000, the region's pension coverage has not increased significantly in recent years because benefits continue to be heavily dependent on people having worked in the formal sector of the economy for their entire working lives.
-This compels families to become one of the main sources of protection for the elderly, to whom they also provide other services, such as care, when levels of dependency increase.
-Another consequence of poor pension coverage is to increase the labour force participation of older adults and this, in a context of population ageing, can disrupt the operation of the labour market.
+In summary, as ECLAC predicted in 2000, the region's pension coverage has not increased significantly in recent years because benefits continue to be heavily dependent on people having worked in the formal sector of the economy for their entire working lives.
+This compels families to become one of the main sources of protection for older persons, to whom they also provide other services, such as care, when levels of dependency increase.
+Another consequence of poor pension coverage is to increase the labour force participation of older persons and this, in a context of population ageing, can disrupt the operation of the labour market.